- Written by Dr.Mehmet Demircioglu

 Be careful with combination cold and allergy products.
 Some contain antihistamines, decongestants, painkillers, caffeine, or several active ingredients in one package.
 If you also take pain relief or a sleep aid, you can accidentally double a medicine or create a sedation problem without realizing it.
 If the problem is more like illness than allergy, cold or flu after a hair transplant gives the wider warning sign frame.

 A rash, hives, lip swelling, facial swelling, wheezing, or throat tightness should not be managed as a simple itching question.
 Those signs may be allergy related and need medical advice.
-If breathing, throat swelling, faintness, or rapid spreading symptoms appear, treat it as urgent rather than waiting to see whether the transplant is affected.
+If breathing, throat swelling, faintness, or rapidly spreading symptoms appear, treat it as urgent rather than waiting to see whether the transplant is affected.

 After a hair transplant, possible triggers can include antibiotics, pain medicine, topical products, shampoo, adhesive, food, hotel products, or an unrelated allergy.
 Allergy history should be disclosed before taking a prescribed course, especially when judging antibiotics after a hair transplant.

-Some patients feel drier when they take certain antihistamines.
+Some people feel drier when they take certain antihistamines.
 Dry mouth is more obvious than dry scalp, but the wider point is that early recovery should stay controlled.
 If a medicine makes you dry, dizzy, sleepy, restless, or less careful, that matters even if the tablet itself is not directly attacking grafts.

 Scalp dryness after surgery should be handled with the clinic’s aftercare routine, not with random creams, oils, or soothing gels.
 I discuss that distinction in aloe vera or moisturizer after a hair transplant.